angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 1. Ad Nauseam - a powerful card, but it's an instant.
 We have no reliable way to search for it, and if you're playing multiple Echoes and few 0-mana artifacts, your Ad Nauseams will be very bad.
-2. Time Spiral/Diminishing Returns - Both of these have seen play in storm Wishboards at various points in time, but they have since been eclipsed by Echo of Eons
+1. Time Spiral/Diminishing Returns - Both of these have seen play in storm Wishboards at various points in time, but they have since been eclipsed by Echo of Eons
-3. Ill-Gotten Gains - A classic storm engine, but wildly outclassed by current offerings.
+1. Ill-Gotten Gains - A classic storm engine, but wildly outclassed by current offerings.
 It has been a long time since this card has been under serious consideration.

 ## Natural Storm

-"Natural" storm, simply casting 9-10 spells in one turn without the use of an engine, is not as difficult as it may seem.
+_Natural_ storm, simply casting 9-10 spells in one turn without the use of an engine, is not as difficult as it may seem.
 If you draw for turn and have 8 cards in hand, all spells, plus a Tendrils of Agony that you Wish for, you can already hit your opponent for 18, which in many cases is enough on it's own.